 "I feel optimistic," she said.
 "And that's a feeling I'm not really familiar with."

-This brief interview came during a road trip in June that ultimately led to a story published online Thursday by The Post about another community: Chillicothe, Ohio, about an hour's drive west of Athens, via U.S.
+This brief interview came during a road trip in June that ultimately led to a story published online Thursday by The Post about another community: Chillicothe, Ohio, about an hour's drive west of Athens, via U.S. Route 50.

 The Post this year published a series of stories in a project called Unnatural Causes: Sick and Dying in Small-Town America.
 It focused largely on the opioid epidemic and the rise in the death rate among midlife white Americans.
 I worked on a broad overview of the trend for a story that ran in April.
 After sorting through lots of data, I wanted to hit the road and talk to people trying to survive this epidemic of self-destruction.